Author: Boat Accessories Australia Date Posted: 10 January 2018

 For the best performing, shock-absorbing gunwales, apply a good quality sealant properly.
 Your boat will be able to weather years of knocks and scrapes without needing to be replaced.

-If you have any questions about sealants, don’t hesitate to contact our experienced team at Boat Accessories Australia on 1300 308 161 or send us an email.
+If you have any questions about sealants, don’t hesitate to contact our team at Boat Accessories Australia on 1300 308 161 or send us an email.